The companies already offering paid journey days.

 Naturesave is the UK’s leading ethical insurance provider.
-Established in 1993, and employing 20 people, it serves individuals, companies, community groups and not-for-profit organisations.
-As a committed environmental brand Naturesave donates around half of its annual profits and 10% of all Home insurance premiums to the Naturesave Trust, a charity dedicated to funding environmentally positive projects.
+Established in 1993, it serves individuals, companies, community groups and not-for-profit organisations.
+As a committed environmental brand, Naturesave donates 10% of all it home insurance premiums to the Naturesave Trust, a charity dedicated to funding environmentally positive projects.

-Naturesave began offering paid journey days to their staff for over land or sea travel in 2008 and has since seen around half of staff use the scheme at least once, with roughly a fifth of staff using it in any one year.
+Naturesave has been offering paid journey days to their staff for over land or sea travel since 2008 and has since seen around half of staff use the scheme at least once, with roughly a quarter using it in any one year.